 Original

 Search engines hate redundant content.
-In the ecommerce space, populating your product pages with content you copied from the manufacturer is poor SEO practice.
+In e-commerce, populating your product pages with content you copied from the manufacturer is poor SEO practice.

 Informative